ckeditor/ckeditor5/docs/builds/guides/migration/migration-to-33.md

 ### New import paths in the ckeditor5-list package

-If your application [imports individual plugins](https://ckeditor.com/docs/ckeditor5/latest/builds/guides/integration/installing-plugins.html) to integrate or build CKEditor 5, please be informed that starting with this version, some import paths have changed in the [ckeditor5-list](https://www.npmjs.com/package/@ckeditor/ckeditor5-list) package and should be updated accordingly:
+Starting with v33.0.0, some import paths have changed in the [ckeditor5-list](https://www.npmjs.com/package/@ckeditor/ckeditor5-list) package.
+If your application [imports individual plugins](https://ckeditor.com/docs/ckeditor5/latest/builds/guides/integration/installing-plugins.html) to integrate or build CKEditor 5, you should updated the paths accordingly:

 ```js
 // ❌ Old import paths: